-Physical Unclonable Functions(PUFs) are a novel concept of generating unique identifiers based on physical properties of electronic devices.
-By unquestionably identifying not only a specific device family but also a certain instance of that device, it is possible to create methods of verifying the source of data without necessarily exposing the person who created it.
+Physical Unclonable Functions(PUFs) are a novel concept of generating unique bit strings based on physical properties of electronic devices.
+By unquestionably identifying not only a specific device family but also a certain instance of that device, it is possible to create methods of verifying the source of data while protecting the privacy of the party that created it.
 The relevance of such methods is rapidly increasing due to the growth of ubiquitous networked devices.
 This work describes a signature protocol incorporating the potential of the PUFs to sign pieces of data and verify their authenticity when required.
 Through the demonstration of an operational prototype system, the challenges and capabilities of such architectures were explored and discussed.

 In the context of this study, we designed and implemented an innovative congestion avoidance method which can successfully handle three different packet priorities, under the name Priority Based Congestion Avoidance Technique (PB-CAT).
 PB-CAT uses a mechanism of packet delay and merging in order to reduce the total transmissions and increase the optimal use of the communication medium, resulting in improved network performance.